top of page

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares in the Watches of Switzerland Group.
-If you would like to see the stocks in my portfolio or copy my portfolio, you can do so on eToro, You can find instructions on how to do this here.
-I don't own any stocks in competitors of the Watches of Switzerland Group either.
-Thus, I have no personal stake in the Watches of Switzerland Group.
-If you want to purchase shares (or fractional shares) of the Watches of Switzerland Group, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started with investing with as little as $100.
+For full disclosure, I should mention that I do not own any shares in The Watches of Switzerland Group at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of The Watches of Switzerland Group, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business